KEY POINTS

 Connecting gas to a new house

-Keep in mind that you will need to confirm whether you have access to natural gas at the new property first.
+- You will need to confirm if you have access to natural gas at the new property first.
 If the house is on a mains gas network but doesn’t already have the necessary piping to set up a connection, you may be able to organise one for yourself.
 You may want to weigh up the pros and cons of setting up a gas connection first.

 How to change electricity providers when moving house